webrtc/webrtc-org/contributing/index.md

 the source tree and [read more about OWNERS files][4] if needed.

 A CL must be approved by a directory owner to be able to commit.
-To send out a mail with the CL to everybody included you need to press **Publish+Mail Comments**.
+To send out a mail with the CL to everybody included you need to press **Start review**.

-During the commenting process you need do **Publish+Mail Comments** again to make the comments visible, so you can first comment all files and send it out once.
+During the commenting process you need to **Reply** to make the comments visible, so you can first comment all files and send it out once.
 Reviewers are not notified when you upload a patch; you must again mail them.

 ### Running Tryjobs